-6.8 How/when should a member of NHS staff obtain consent from a patient?
+7.8 How/when should a member of NHS staff obtain consent from a patient?

-A Clinical Decision or explicit consent will be required to send information to KIS from the GP Practice.
-Further patient consent will not be required to view the KIS record but users may still wish to check with the patient out of courtesy.
+A Clinical Decision or explicit consent is required to send information to KIS from the GP Practice.
+Further patient consent is not required to view the KIS record, but users may still wish to check with the patient out of courtesy.

-6.9 Is explicit consent from a patient carer required for his/her contact information to be shared on a KIS?
+7.9 Is explicit consent from a patient carer required for his/her contact information to be shared on a KIS?

 Explicit carer consent such as a signed consent form is not required; however, as a courtesy, it is recommended that carers be notified when their contact information is entered on a KIS.
-The standard procedure is that a carer's details will come from the GP practice system and the practice should have its own procedures for ensuring that any carers' details are added with the agreement of the carers themselves.
+The standard procedure is that a carer's details will come from the GP Practice system and the practice should have its own procedures for ensuring that any carers' details are added with the agreement of the carers themselves.

-6.10 Can a GP create a KIS if the patient is not present?
+7.10 Can a GP create a KIS if the patient is not present?